kunukn/zlide/README.md

 ### about

-slider functionality from `jQuery.slideToggle`, `jQuery.slideUp`, `jQuery.slideDown` but with css transition on calculated max-height.
+slider functionality from `jQuery.slideToggle`, `jQuery.slideUp`, `jQuery.slideDown` but with CSS transition on max-height.
 Same idea as this https://github.com/BrentonCozby/dom-slider but minimalistic.
 You have to apply css transition styling to your element.
 Inert is supported. (uses display: none when collapsed)

 ### demo